 Tent Pole Pitch

 The best way to set up the Rocket 2 is to peg out the corners of the rectangular floor, before inserting the poles included with the tent.
-The corners of the tent have carbon fiber struts which hold the walls of the bathtub floor up.
+The corners of the tent have carbon fiber struts that hold the walls of the bathtub floor up.
 They are removable for packing, but they’re also easy to lose, so you might want to just leave them in place when you break down the tent.

-The Rocket 2 comes with two straight tent poles that snap fit together to form a T. The horizontal top pole of the T supports the ridgeline between the peaks of the two tent vestibules.
+The Rocket 2 comes with two straight tent poles that snap-fit together to form a T. The horizontal top pole of the T supports the ridgeline between the peaks of the two tent vestibules.
 The vertical pole drops straight down is placed in an opening in the tent floor so that the pole tip comes in contact with the ground below the floor.
 A cord lock helps hold it in place so it does not shift at night.

 It’s kind of strange to have a hole in the floor of your tent that pooling water can bubble up though, so you’ll want to avoid setting up the tent on dished-out and compacted-earth tent pads which fill up with water when it rains.
-The end of the pole that touches the ground is cylindrical and slightly rounded but not flared in any way to prevent penetration in to the ground.
-This can be issue if you need to pitch the tent on softer ground, including sand.
+The end of the pole that touches the ground is cylindrical and slightly rounded but not flared in any way to prevent penetration into the ground.
+This can be an issue if you need to pitch the tent on softer ground, including sand.
 As we’ll see, it’s yet another reason why I recommend pitching the Rocket with trekking poles instead.

 Once you’ve inserted the center pole, you stake out the two vestibule doors, which are responsible for holding the side walls up.
-The bottom of the vestibules have a pronounced catenary cut to save weight and improve airflow through the tent.
-The vestibules zip down the middle, allowing you to store gear under one half and roll back the other door for easy of entry and exit.
-It’s also possible to roll back both doors, if you attach a long guyline (not supplied) from the top of the vestibule down to the ground.
+The bottom of the vestibules has a pronounced catenary cut to save weight and improve airflow through the tent.
+The vestibules zip down the middle, allowing you to store gear under one half and roll back the other door for ease of entry and exit.
+It’s also possible to roll back both doors if you attach a long guyline (not supplied) from the top of the vestibule down to the ground.
 This also significantly improves the stability of the structure, which has some wobble to it since it’s only supported by the center pole.

 The sides of the tent under the vestibules are made with bug-proof mesh.
 Each side door has two zippers, instead of one continuous circular run.
-In order to open or close the zippers, it’s best to pinch part of the side wall for support first, as this makes the zippers track better and prevents snagging.
-The reason this happens is that there’s very little tension on the side walls, because the roof is only supported by that one vertical pole.
+In order to open or close the zippers, it’s best to pinch part of the sidewall for support first, as this makes the zippers track better and prevents snagging.
+The reason this happens is that there’s very little tension on the sidewalls, because the roof is only supported by that one vertical pole.